Sync files and folders with UltraCompare

-Open a new folder sync session by going to Session -> New Session -> Folder Synchronization Mode.
+Open a new folder compare session by going to Session -> New Session -> Folder (or Ctrl + Shift + K).

-Confirm your folder paths, then click the "Go" icon (the green triangle).
-You will now see all files between the two folders, similar to a normal folder compare in UltraCompare.
+Confirm your folder paths, then click the green Play button (the green triangle).
+UltraCompare will run the folder compare and display differences.

 There are 5 pre-defined sync rules: